alastor0325/screensaver-inhibitor/README.md

 # Screensaver Inhibitor

-A PHP script to list the current screensaver inhibitors.
+A PHP script to list the current screensaver inhibitors on Linux.

 The script queries the D-Bus system for processes that are currently running and preventing your screensaver from kicking in.